techiediaries/techiediaries/_posts/2020/ionic/2019-04-01-ionic-angular-typeorm-custom-webpack-configuration.md

 - Set up and integrate TypeORM with your Ionic 5 project.
 - Use a custom webpack configuration with Ionic 5/Angular.

+You can also read how to use [Ionic 5 with Node and TypeORM](https://www.techiediaries.com/angular/jwt-rest-api-auth-node-typescript-typeorm-database/) to build a full-stack chat application with front-end and back-end apps.

 Let's get started with the prerequisites!

 ## Prerequisites